camlspotter/llm-jp-4-cookbook/README.md

 and users are able to use these models without special treatment.

-Note that if users are trying to use some special tokens in the `-base` models or their inheritances, users may encounter the same issues described above.
+Note that if users are trying to use some special tokens in the `-base` models or their inheritances, or adding their own special tokens into the vocabulary, users may encounter the same issues described above.
-To provide the same solution, `-base` models also bundles the same functionality with `-instruct` models.
+To provide the same solution, `-base` models also bundle the same functionality with `-instruct` models.